-Edward has supervised over 20 undergraduate special topics, Honours, Masters and PhD students in Australia and from overseas.
+Edward has supervised 40 undergraduate special topics, Honours, Masters and PhD students in Australia and from overseas.

-Edward has published over 50 peer reviewed research in collaboration with researchers at Murdoch University, University of Melbourne, Macquarie Uni, Deakin Uni and Griffith University.
-He also has active on-going research collaborations internationally (e.g. India, Argentina, Vietnam, Canada, Brazil and USA).
+Edward has published over 60 peer-reviewed research in collaboration with researchers in Australia such as Murdoch University, University of Melbourne, Macquarie Uni, Deakin Uni and Griffith University, and internationally (USA, India, Canada and New Zealand).
+Edward also has active on-going research collaborations internationally (e.g. India, Argentina, Vietnam, Canada, Brazil, and USA).

 •International International Society for Wildlife Endocrinology (2007)